Good Samaritan Ministries

-Photo Above: Children in school– GSM Rwanda International Education
+Photo: Children in school– GSM Rwanda International Education

 A Word From Our Founder